 We love to cook for guests, and we’re proud of our food.
 Please look at the menus below.
-We source our fresh ingredients as locally as possible, much coming from here (pork, fruit, herbs, salad); Talton Mill farm shop (eggs and vegetables); Lower Clopton farm shop (meat); Worcester Produce (vegetables); and trout from Hampshire.
+We source our fresh ingredients as locally as possible, much coming from here (pork, fruit, herbs, salad); Talton Mill (eggs and chickens); Long Compton abattoir (lamb and beef); Drinkwaters and Worcester Produce (vegetables); and trout from Hampshire.
 We can serve your meals where you're staying, whether in the barn, giant tipi, or at Talton House.
-We will lay up and wash up.

-FIRST: Decide on 2 options for each course (usually one meat and one vegetarian) for your group to choose between.
+FIRST: Decide on 1 or 2 options for each course (usually one meat and one vegetarian) for your group to choose between.
 If you are more than 20, you can choose 3 options.

 SECOND: If you like, choose 3 or 4 side dishes to go with everyone’s main courses (included in the price) or simply let us choose something seasonal for you.

-THIRD: At least 1 week before you come let us know the numbers for each option and sides.
+THIRD: 2 weeks before you come let us know the numbers for each option and sides.

-Delicious tip: For your first lunch/supper choose pizzas from the wood oven (Talton Lodge guests only) then once the oven has cooled a little, we can put in the meat to slow cook for your second meal.
+Delicious tip for those staying at Talton Lodge: For your first meal choose pizzas from the wood oven.
+Once the oven has cooled a little, we can put in the meat to slow cook for your second meal the next day.

 We can cater for most dietary requirements, just ask.
 Most meals can be adapted to gluten free diets, most veggie meals can be adapted to vegan diets and our sides are great vegetarian dishes in themselves.
 The kitchen is closed on Sundays and Bank Holidays.